emacsmirror/csv2ledger/README.md

     Assets:Checking                                          -€25.10
 ```

 If you have this information in your CSV file, you can use it and add it to the entry.
-If such an effective date is found, the entry is also marked as cleared, i.e., an asterisk appears between the date and the title.

 ## Installation ##